Francisco Albano Barrio: FFC

 On June 27, 2013, Croata signed with the European MMA promotion, Final Fight Championship.
 Francisco won in his Final Fight Championship debut by unanimous decision against Darko Banović in the Featherweight division.
 Francisco next defeated Patrick Peresa, after 54 seconds of the third round, by submission (Rear-Naked Choke) at FFC13.

 The official public page of Final Fight Championship announced that Francisco will fight Vaso Bakočević in FFC on October 31, 2014, in a featherweight title eliminator.
 The fight failed to materialize, and Barrio was rescheduled to fight Filip Pejić at FFC 15.
 Pejić won the fight by a first-round knockout.

 After his loss to Pejić, Barrio took a five year break from the sport.
 He returned in December 2019, when he was scheduled to fight Adi Duraković at FNC 2.
 The fight ended after 18 seconds, as Duraković collapsed to the floor.
 Barrio fought again at FNC 3, against Aleksandar Janković.
 He beat Janković by a third-round submission via neck crank.

 KSW

-Barrrio signed with KSW on October 31, 2020 and faced Mateusz Legierski at KSW 56: Polska vs. Chorwacja on November 14, 2020.
+Barrio signed with KSW on October 31, 2020 and faced Mateusz Legierski at KSW 56: Polska vs. Chorwacja on November 14, 2020.
 He lost the fight via majority decision.
 His second fight with KSW came at KSW 58: Kołecki vs. Zawada, when he faced Bartłomiej Kopera.
 Barrio won the fight by unanimous decision.